-Neil is a member of The Association of Contentious Trust and Probate Specialists (ACTAPS); the Society of Trust and Estate Practitioners (STEP) (and the STEP Contentious Trust and Estate Special Interest Group).
-He is chair of the Private Trusts Committee of The Association of Corporate Trustees (TACT) and regularly acts as executor, trustee and deputy (particularly as an independent professional in disputed cases).
+Neil leads the firm's Private Capital Team, which is made up of more than 35 lawyers and other professionals operating from London, Bristol, Leeds, Newcastle and Edinburgh.
+Neil is a member of The Association of Contentious Trust and Probate Specialists (ACTAPS) and the Society of Trust and Estate Practitioners (STEP).
+He is President of The Association of Corporate Trustees (TACT) and regularly acts as executor, trustee and deputy (particularly as an independent professional in disputed cases).

-- A beneficiary and executor in successfully defeating a claim that the Will under which she benefited was forged, following a three-day High Court hearing.
+- Advising a beneficiary and executor in successfully defeating a claim that the Will under which she benefited was forged, following a three-day High Court hearing.
 The client won on all points and successfully recovered her costs from the challenger

 - Acting as independent administrator in a high-value international estate which was subject to a claim by the deceased’s widow for additional financial provision

-- A solicitor in relation to an opposed application to be made deputy for a wealthy former client.
+- Advising a solicitor in relation to an opposed application to be made deputy for a wealthy former client.
 The matter was hostile but a negotiation was reached, and litigation was avoided

-- The main beneficiary of a valuable estate where the professional executor was failing to administer the estate.
+- Advising the main beneficiary of a valuable estate where the professional executor was failing to administer the estate.
 Following negotiations, the executor agreed to stand aside and allow another solicitor to deal with the administration of the estate

-- A property developer in relation to a dispute with an executor over the exercise of pre-emption rights over a substantial London property.
+- Advising a property developer in relation to a dispute with an executor over the exercise of pre-emption rights over a substantial London property.

 "Very personable and very engaging."

 "He is incredibly professional, very approachable and easy to work with.
 I would always recommend him."

 "Once he has got his nose on the trail of something there is no moving him.
 He will relentlessly work at something and go forward in his client's interest almost regardless of how much effort he's having to put in.
 He is clever, he thinks laterally about problems.
 He would be my choice if I had problems myself."